zenilton-patrocinio/i2dl/project.md

     </li>
   </ul>

-In summary, include all contributing authors in your PDF; include detailed non-231N co-author information; tell us if you submitted to a conference, cite any code you used, and submit your dual-project report (e.g., CS 230, CS 231A, CS 234).
+In summary, include all contributing authors in your PDF; include detailed co-author information; tell us if you submitted to a conference, cite any code you used, and submit your dual-project report (e.g., submitted for more than one course).